tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

   the existence of the communication.
 Note that it could always have denied the contents of the communication.

-* Clients may resume sessions, and encrypt early data, using a PSK derived from its ephemeral key share and the server's semi-static key share.
-Absent per-client semi-static key shares, this variant does not permit a server to track clients across resumptions.

 This exchange is not generally faster than a signed exchange if comparable groups are used.
 In fact, if delegated credentials are used, it may be slower on the client as it has